thlorenz/thlorenz.com-blog/dog-tutorial/post.md

 Assuming you implemented or downloaded the entire code inside 'app.js' you can now `node app` to start the server.

-Point your browser to `http://localhost:3000' to see a slightly modified version of the blog you are currently reading.
+Point your browser to `http://localhost:3000' to see the blog you are currently reading.
 Ironic isn't it?

 ### Creating new posts